 Migraines with aura account for about a quarter of all migraines.
 Even if you get auras, you may not have one with every migraine.
 Some children and older adults may get an aura without later pain.

-Scientists aren't sure what causes migraines, but at least two brain chemicals, serotonin and dopamine, probably play a role.
+Scientists aren't sure what causes migraine, but several brain chemicals probably play a role.

-The aura may come from a chemical or electrical wave moving across the part of your brain that processes signals from your senses.
+The aura which about 20% of migraine sufferers experience is believed to be due to this electrical wave moving across the part of your brain that processes signals from your senses.

-Migraines often run in families.
+Migraine often runs in families.
 They frequently begin in childhood and get worse through adolescence.
-Although more boys than girls have migraines, more adult women than men have them.
+Although more boys than girls have migraine, more adult women than men have them.
 Over time, you'll get fewer, and they become less common after age 50.